 Leveraging cutting edge, cloud-based internet of things (IoT) technology to reduce operational costs and risks in critical spaces has become a huge differentiator for businesses capitalising on ending this efficiency and improving their overall power usage effectiveness or PUE.

 A recent report indicated the digital economy in South East Asia alone was already at US$100 billion and expected to triple by 2025.
-This highlights the rate of growth of digital activity in the region, and nothing digital works without a data centre.
-As the trend continues, optimising the data centre becomes an even more obvious choice.
+This highlights the rate of growth of digital activity in the region, and nothing digital works without a data center.
+As the trend continues, optimising the data center becomes an even more obvious choice.

 Go your own way, or don't

-Of course, because of cloud computing, companies don’t always own their data centre anymore and many are choosing to rent that infrastructure from the public cloud or a colocation (colo) centre.
+Of course, because of cloud computing, companies don't always own their data center anymore and many are choosing to rent that infrastructure from the public cloud or a colocation (colo) centre.

-More and more, this also includes ‘edge’ or micro data centres, typically deployed to a company’s regional or branch offices or hard-to-access sites like a mine.
+More and more, this also includes ‘edge' or micro data centers, typically deployed to a company's regional or branch offices or hard-to-access sites like a mine.